curiousest/session-hourly-rate/analysis.md

 ![](increments_of_5_delta.png)

 Most data being below 0 is likely because hourly rates not falling on increments of 5 have low fill rates, when compared with those that do fall on increments of 5.
+Note that practice and ccg id were not held constant for this hourly rate analysis.
+Those would be an obvious next step to compare, but would significantly reduce the number of comparable sessions across an hourly rate delta.